-Source: Forestry England, Forestry and Land Scotland Notes:
+Source: Forestry England, Natural Resources Wales, Forestry and Land Scotland Notes:

-- 1. Expenditure by Forestry England and by Forestry and Land Scotland only.
-Excludes expenditure incurred by other departments. - 2.
-Excludes notional cost of capital and any surplus/deficit on sale of properties.

-- 3. Excludes gain on revaluation of biological assets and value of timber felled. - 4.
-Recreation, etc. includes conservation and heritage.
+- Expenditure and income (shown as negative expenditure) by Forestry England, Natural Resources Wales, and Forestry and Land Scotland only.
+Excludes expenditure incurred by other departments.
+Figures for Wales on a comparable basis are currently only available for 2020-21, so GB totals for earlier years relate to England and Scotland only. - 2.
+Excludes notional cost of capital and any surplus/deficit on sale of properties. - 3.
+Excludes gain on revaluation of biological assets and value of timber felled. - 4.
+Recreation, etc. includes conservation and heritage. - 5. .. denotes data not available.